Waldorf, Maryland

-Waldorf is an unincorporated community and census-designated place (CDP) in Charles County, Maryland, United States.
-Located 23 mi south-southeast of Washington, D.C., Waldorf is part of the Southern Maryland region.
-It is an urban area, with a population (excluding the CDP of St. Charles) measured by the 2020 census at 81,410 within an area of 36.5 square miles.
-Waldorf has experienced dramatic growth, increasing its population 16 fold from fewer than 5,000 residents in 1980 to its current population.
-It is now the largest commercial and residential area in Southern Maryland as well as being a major suburb of Washington D.C.
+Waldorf is a census-designated place in Charles County, Maryland, United States.
+Located 23 mi south-southeast of Washington, D.C., Waldorf is part of Southern Maryland.
+Its population was 81,410 at the 2020 census.
+Waldorf has experienced dramatic growth, increasing its population 16-fold from fewer than 5,000 residents in 1980 to its current population.
+It is now the largest commercial and residential area in Southern Maryland as well as a major suburb in the Washington metropolitan area.

 History

 What is now the Waldorf area was originally part of the territory of the Piscataway Indian Nation, along with all of Southern Maryland, including Charles County.
 Close to the current western Waldorf area, the presence of villages, Indian grave sites (holding remains of over 1,000 people) and hunting encampments of Native American / Indian peoples have been confirmed, by archeological study of evidence dating from 1690 back to 6,000 years ago.

 Europeans and African Americans first settled in the area in the 1600s.
 The town of Waldorf's original name was Beantown at least as far back as the American Civil War.
 During his flight after assassinating Abraham Lincoln, John Wilkes Booth told a road sentry he was headed to his home in Charles County near Beantown and was allowed to proceed.
+Booth later received medical attention for his broken leg from Dr. Samuel A. Mudd at his home in Waldorf, before continuing his flight.
 In 1880, the General Assembly of Maryland by an act changed the name to "Waldorf" in honor of William Waldorf Astor (1848–1919), the great-grandson of John Jacob Astor (1763–1848), who was born in Walldorf, Palatinate, Germany.
 On July 29, 1908, the city of Plumb Valley in Waseca County, Minnesota, changed its name to Waldorf after Waldorf, Maryland.

 Once a tobacco market village, Waldorf came to prominence in the 1950s as a gambling destination after slot machines were legalized in Charles County in 1949.
 The boom lasted until 1968, when gambling was once again outlawed.
-Its subsequent substantial growth as a residential community began with a 1970 loan package from the Department of Housing and Urban Development which fueled the giant planned community of St. Charles, south of Waldorf.
+Its subsequent substantial growth as a residential community began with a 1970 loan package from the Department of Housing and Urban Development which fueled the giant planned community of St. Charles, within Waldorf.